k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/16_revert_catalog_version.md

 The Catalog allows reverting from the latest version to any earlier version.
 The revert can be applied to a selected data platform or the entire Catalog, generating a new version.

-Reverting is available starting in Fabric V8.4.
+Reverting is available starting Fabric V8.4.

 ### What is Revert?